 The amortization schedule on the previous page shows the minimum contributions required according to the CalPERS amortization policy.
-Many agencies have expressed interest in paying off the unfunded accrued liabilities more quickly than required.
+Many agencies have expressed a desire for a more stable pattern of payments or have indicated interest in paying off the unfunded accrued liabilities more quickly than required.
 As such, we have provided alternative amortization schedules to help analyze the current amortization schedule and illustrate the potential savings of accelerating unfunded liability payments.

 Shown on the following page are future year amortization payments based on 1) the current amortization schedule reflecting the individual bases and remaining periods shown on the previous page, and 2) alternative "fresh start" amortization schedules using two sample periods that would both result in interest savings relative to the current amortization schedule.
+To initiate a Fresh Start, please consult with your plan actuary.